gagneurlab/FRASER-analysis/readme.md

 ## Run the full pipeline

-To run the full pipeline, execute the following command with 10 cores in parallel:
+To run the full pipeline, execute the following command with 10 jobs and maximum 40 cores in parallel:

 ```
+# init dataset to be used
+snakemake -j 25 --cores 25 defineDatasets

+# run full analysis on datasets
-snakemake -j 10
+snakemake -j 10 --cores 40
 ```

 or to run it on the cluster with SLUM installed: